 This recipe bakes rather quickly in a jelly roll pan, and when it’s completely cool, you just level and cut out your shapes with a cookie cutter.
 I chose a heart, naturally, and used a little bit of cream cheese frosting for the filling and decorating since I had a little extra from making my red velvet cake.
 For a little extra flavor in the raspberry department, my smooth raspberry buttercream would be another fabulous alternative.

-My batch made 8 cakes, so I had enough to package and share with friends and keep one for dessert to share with my loves at home, which is why I think it’s a great little recipe to have in your arsenal for Valentine’s Day since it’s a fun way to spread a little sweetness. 😉 Enjoy!
+My batch made 8 cakes, so I had enough to package and share with friends and keep one for dessert to share with my loves at home.
+This is why I think it’s a great little recipe to have in your arsenal for Valentine’s Day.
+Fresh raspberry mini cakes a fun way to spread a little sweetness. 😉

-- 1 cup (114 g) fresh raspberries + additional for garnish if desired
+- 1 cup fresh raspberries + additional for garnish if desired, 114 g

 - 2 large eggs

 - 1 1/2 cups all-purpose flour, 187.5 g

 - 1/2 tsp baking soda

 - 1 1/2 cups frosting of your choice for filling/decorating

 - Preheat your oven to 350 F (180 C/ gas mark 4), and butter an 11x13" jelly roll pan.
 Line the pan with parchment paper, leaving an overhang over either side to aid in lifting the cake after it has set.
 Butter the parchment.